dylanmlabat/letterboxd100/README.md

 # Letterboxd100

-This gem pulls the top 100 films of Letterboxd.com by average user rating, and allows users to view that list in sets of 10.
-Users are able to select films within those sets in order to see additional data about the selected film (director, year of release, a brief synopsis of the film, and user rating).
+This CLI gem pulls the top 100 films of Letterboxd.com by average user rating, and allows users to view that list in sets of 10.
+Users are able to select films within those sets in order to see additional data about the selected film (director, year of release, length, user rating, and a brief synopsis of the film).

 ## Installation